vasilakisfil/Introspected-REST/README.md

 > a RESTful API is just a website for users with a limited vocabulary (machine to machine interaction)

 Roy has done great work on initial HTTP spec and REST definition.
-Unfortunately, very few people fully people have truly understood the unique characteristics of networked APIs which inspired Roy to define the REST.
+Unfortunately, very few people have truly understood the unique characteristics of networked APIs which inspired Roy to define the REST.

 The idioms of Networked Services are very peculiar.